 Eavenson has served as sheriff of Rockwall County since 2001.
 Prior to his election, he founded and managed Harold Eavenson & Associates, a consulting firm and investigative company.
 Eavenson also spent 8 years as director of security for InterFirst Bank Dallas, where he oversaw the bank’s security program and coordinated its executive protection program.

 Eckhardt has served as judge since 2015.
 Prior to her election, she spent 8 years working as an assistant attorney for the county and was elected to the Commissioners Court in 2006.
 Eckhardt also serves on the Transportation Policy Board of the Capital Area Metropolitan Planning Organization and on the Texas Conference of Urban Counties Policy Committee.

 Escobar is currently serving her second term as El Paso County judge.
 Previously, she served as county commissioner for Precinct 2 and as a member of numerous boards and commissions in El Paso, where she focused on border policy, education and youth leadership development.
-Escobar has also written about border policy for The New York Times.
+In August, Escorbar announced her candidacy for Texas' 16th Congressional District.